Mini Apple Strudels

 How to eat apple strudel

-Apple strudel is a pastry that is eaten a bit as cake would be.
+Apple strudel is a pastry that is eaten a little bit as cake would be.
 So it would certainly be at home served up for afternoon tea.
 I think it is better eaten warm, but you can eat it cold if you want.

 Strudel is delicious when eaten with whipped cream, ice cream, clotted cream or custard, whichever you can get your hands on.